-As required by MSGP Part 5.3 and 3.1, the SWPPP will be modified in response to the following triggers:
+As required by MSGP Parts 3.1 and 5.3, the SWPPP will be modified in response to the following triggers:

-- 1. Changes in design, construction, operation or maintenance which has a significant effect on the discharge or potential for discharge of pollutants from the site; - When inspections, monitoring or when a corrective action investigation reveal that the SWPPP is ineffective in eliminating or significantly minimizing pollutants or achieving the general objectives of controlling pollutants; and - 3.
-After each deicing season based on the results of the previous year's inspections and input from PPT members, modifications will also be considered.
+- 1. Changes in design, construction, operation or maintenance which has a significant effect on the discharge or potential for discharge of pollutants from the site; - 2.
+When inspections, monitoring or when a corrective action investigation reveal that the SWPPP is ineffective in eliminating or significantly minimizing pollutants or achieving the general objectives of controlling pollutants; and - 3.
+Modifications will also be considered based on the results of the previous year's inspections and input from PPT members.

-Changes to the SWPPP to reflect corrective actions will be made in accordance with the corrective action deadlines also identified in Section 10.2 and documented on the SWPPP modification table in Appendix W.
+Changes to the SWPPP to reflect corrective actions will be made in accordance with the corrective action deadlines also identified in Section 10.2 and documented on the SWPPP modification table in Appendix X.